SANGESH007/Basic-gates/README.md

 # Basic Gates Schematic to Layout in 90nm

-This repository Contains the Basic gates such as Not, Nand, Nor, Xor, Xnor, And & OR gates from schematic to layout generation using cadence virtuoso.
+This repository Contains the Basic gates such as Not, Nand, Nor, Xor gates from schematic to layout generation using cadence virtuoso.

 ## Inverter